Skip to content

 Let's keep it simple, short and fair!

 All projects have their own licenses.
-Most of the time, code is AGPLv3 and art CC BY-SA 4.0, but you must always look at the project's repository and website page for proper details!
+Code is often AGPLv3 and shaders CC BY-SA 4.0, but you must always look at the project's repository and website page for proper details!

 • I only ask to not abuse my years of work, โœ… let's grow together

-• For my integrity5, I may change this page at any time
+• For my integrity1, I may change this page at any time

 Usage